camposcloud/camposcloud-sdk/README.md

 A TypeScript/JavaScript SDK for interacting with the CamposCloud API.
 This SDK provides a simple and intuitive way to manage applications, upload files, and perform various operations on the CamposCloud platform.

+You can see the full API documentation at [API Docs](https://docs.camposcloud.com).

 ## Installation

 ```bash